Well water

 Habitats

-Habitat: Well waters
+Habitat: Well water

 Well water

-Typical species of the habitat well waters
+Typical species of the well water habitat

-Grass Frog
+Grass frog

 Alpine newt

-Bilek's azure damselfly
+Bilek's damselfly

 Brook loach